Adnn/notes_graphics/docs/rtr.md

 _participating media_ does affect the radiance of a ray via absorption or scattering.

-Without participating media, given $\mathbf{p}$ is the intersection of the view ray with the closest object surface:
+Without participating media (i.e. in clean air, commonly assumed in rendering), given $\mathbf{p}$ is the intersection of the view ray with the closest object surface:
 $L_i(\mathbf{c}, -\mathbf{v}) = L_o(\mathbf{p}, \mathbf{v})$